grayhemp/pgcookbook/database_server_configuration.md

     echo always > /sys/kernel/mm/transparent_hugepage/enabled
     echo madvise > /sys/kernel/mm/transparent_hugepage/defrag

-Now adjust your `/etc/fstab`.

-Set `noatime,nobarrier` to gain better performance for data partitions.
-Due to the known XFS allocation issue in some recent Linux kernels that leads to significant database bloats it is recommended to set `allocsize=1m` if you use XFS of course.

-    /data xfs noatime,nobarrier,allocsize=1m

-Remount affected mount points or reboot.

-On Linux add the appropriate `blockdev` settings.
+On Linux add the appropriate `blockdev` settings for the data partition.
 Usually good settings for modern systems looks like it is shown below.
 Add them to `rc.local`.

     echo noop > /sys/block/sda/queue/scheduler
     echo 16384 > /sys/block/sda/queue/read_ahead_kb

+Adjust your `/etc/fstab`.
+Set `noatime,nobarrier` to gain better performance for data partitions.
+Due to the known XFS allocation issue in some recent Linux kernels that leads to significant database bloats it is recommended to set `allocsize=1m` if you use XFS of course.

+    /data xfs defaults,noatime,nobarrier,allocsize=1m

+You will need to remount affected mount points or to reboot to make it work.

 Install all the required locales.